ScreenJournal

 CapabilityTraditional QAScreenJournal

-Feedback turnaround1–2 weeksWeekly AI report
+Feedback turnaround1 to 2 weeksWeekly AI report

-Scoring consistencyVaries by reviewerAI-standardized
+Scoring consistencyVaries by reviewerAI-standardised

 Agent experiencePunitive review of cherry-picked callsCoaching insights across all work